 Yellow chrysanthemum in a vase at a Buddhist temple in Ho Chi Minh

 During the holiday, pots of these bright yellow Tet flowers embellish homes, businesses, temples and pagodas all over the city.
 Symbol of life, chrysanthemums are believed to bring equilibrium to the household.

 The Vietnamese typically purchase these special plants from mid-December until just before Tet from flower markets like Ho Chi Minh City’s Ho Thi Ky.
 (Click on the link to read about our morning visit to this incredible market.)
 They keep them until mid-Lunar New Year.

 With only one vowel, it can prove hard to pronounce, but beautiful Vrtba Garden easily speaks to all languages.
 The little architectural gem, reached through a discreet gate in Karmelitská Street, is one of the most important Baroque gardens in Prague.
 In addition to its exuberant design, the terraced garden has a viewing platform that provides an exceptional vista on the city.
 And as I discovered recently, it’s a great place to pick up some tips on how to style a small garden.
 Continue reading →

-Last time I was in Berlin, the city was still stained dark gray by the soot of post-WWII deterioration.
-But this week I returned to find the metropolis almost unrecognizable.
-Everywhere there were signs of improvements, scaffolding and construction.
-There was one place, however, that remained unchanged; that is, Potsdam’s stunning Sanssouci Palace and gardens.
+Last time I was in Berlin, the city was still stained by the soot of post-WWII deterioration.
+But last week, I returned to find the metropolis almost unrecognizable.
+Everywhere there were signs of construction and remodeling.
+There was one place, however, that remained unchanged; that is, Potsdam’s stunning Sanssouci Palace and Gardens.
 I made a return visit yesterday.
 Continue reading →

 “Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist